nautobot/nautobot-app-chatops/docs/admin/install/slack_setup.md

 1. Log in to [https://api.slack.com/apps](https://api.slack.com/apps) and select "Create New App".
 Select "From an app manifest."
 2. Select your preferred Slack workspace for your app.
-3. In the window titled "Enter app manifest below," select the "YAML" formatting tab and copy/paste the contents of file [nautobot_slack_manifest.yml](https://github.com/nautobot/nautobot-plugin-chatops/blob/develop/setup_files/nautobot_slack_manifest.yml) in the root of this repo.
+3. In the window titled "Enter app manifest below," select the "YAML" formatting tab and copy/paste the contents of file [nautobot_slack_manifest.yml](https://github.com/nautobot/nautobot-plugin-chatops/blob/develop/setup_files/nautobot_slack_manifest.yml) from this repo.
 Update the below settings, then click Next.
    - On line 5, you can change the name of the Chatbot here.
 By default it is set to `Nautobot`
    - If using Socket mode:
       - On line 34, update `socket_mode_enabled` to `true`